 Accommodations in Panorama

-We stayed at my brother’s condo in the village, which was a short walk to and from the chair lift.
+We stayed at my brother’s condo in the village (available to rent at Panorama Vacations!), which was a short walk to and from the chair lift.
 It was so easy every morning to get on our ski gear, tramp across to the chair lift, and catch the first ride up.
 If we wanted to go back to the condo for snacks or lunch, we just left our skis in a rack by the lift and stomped our way back across the road.
 This also made it easy to take my younger kids (who have less stamina) out skiing for part of the day, then leave them at the condo to hang out with Grandma while the older kids and I skied other parts of the mountain.

 I was worried that spring break would be busy skiing or that the snow would be starting to melt too much.
 Instead, we spent each day skiing straight onto the lifts, got sunburned on the last day that we skied, and enjoyed the best snow we’ve skied on all year.
 Pearl found the chair lifts here slightly lower than at Mt.
 Seymour, and so after our first day of skiing, she started getting herself onto the lifts without my help.
 Nearly all the lifts were quad chairs, so that made it easy for me to ride with both younger kids and make sure they were on the lifts okay.